Credit Cards For Bad Credit

 - No credit check to apply, no annual fees, and no minimum security deposit1

 - Chime is a financial technology company, not a bank.
-The Chime Visa® Credit Builder Card is issued by Stride Bank pursuant to a license from Visa U.S.A.
+The Chime Visa® Credit Builder Card is a secured credit card issued by Stride Bank pursuant to a license from Visa U.S.A.
 Inc. and may be used everywhere Visa credit cards are accepted.

 - 1Money added to Credit Builder will be held in a secured account as collateral for your Credit Builder Visa card, which means you can spend up to this amount on your card.
 This is money you can use to pay off your charges at the end of every month.